jellepoland/load_balance_wind_tunnel_measurement_analysis_of_TUDELFT_V3_LEI_KITE_scale_model/README.md

 - `process_zigzag_csv`: Read out the zigzag specific measurements, and saved as csv in `processed_data/zigzag`
 - `process_vsm`: Run the [Vortex-Step Method](https://github.com/ocayon/Vortex-Step-Method/tree/main/src/VSM) to produce aerodynamic results, that will be used in the comparison.
 - `process_bundling_beta_0`: bundles the results for the beta_0 case, such that it is easier to process

+`scripts/main_plot.py` calls all the plotting and printing scripts, that generate all the tables (in latex format) and plots present in the manuscript.

 ## Citation